l1on/meal-order/README.md

 All the query parameters are optional.
 The default for 'total' is 1 and 0 for all the others.

 ## How to review the code
 This implementaion was built on the [Play Framework](https://www.playframework.com/) (Scala).
-The files that are of interest are the following (in the order for esay understanding of workflow):
+The files of interest are the following (in the order for esay understanding of workflow):
 ```bash
 conf/routes
 app/controllers/OrdersController.scala